magento/merchdocs/src/configuration/customers/persistent-shopping-cart.md

 title: Persistent Shopping Cart
 ---

+A [Persistent Shopping Cart]({% link sales/cart-persistent.md %}) allows save of unpurchased items that are left in the cart and save them to period configured in _Persistence Lifetime._
+The cookies should be allowed in the customer browser to use persistent shopping cart.

 Stores > Settings > [Configuration]({% link stores/configuration.md %}) > [Customers]({% link configuration/customers.md %}) > Persistent Shopping Cart

 ## General Options